-The location of some clubs and activities have switched to private homes while others are currently “on hold”.
-While every effort will be made to keep this page current, it is a best to check with the point of contact for each Club/Activity for the latest news.
+While every effort will be made to keep this page current, it is a best to check with the point of contact for each Club/Activity for the most current information.

 Billiards: Interested in a challenge of playing with others?
-A group meets daily to play.
-Due to the fire, the group is currently playing in a resident’s home.
+A group meets regularly to play.

 Birders: Salemtowne Birders is a group of individuals that are interested in the bird “bounty” we have here in Salemtowne.
-This group of bird fanciers enjoy sharing photos and information about birds.
-They have monthly (somewhat spontaneously planned) bird walks April-October. <Read More>
+This group of bird fanciers enjoy sharing photos and information about birds. <Read More>

 Cards & Cribbage: Interested in a good game of cards or cribbage?
-Groups meet regularly for Bridge, Duplicate Bridge, Poker, Cribbage and a variety of other games.
+Groups meet regularly for Bridge, Duplicate Bridge, Poker, 52-card Bingo, Cribbage and a variety of other games.

 RoVers Club: This club is open to all Salemtowne residents enthusiastic about RVing, camping, or socializing.
 Possession of an RV is not required.
 Meetings are held the 4th Wednesday of the month April through October.
 Camping trips are monthly May through October.
-Campground preference is given to those with yurts, cabins, or nearby lodging for the non-RVers.
 Each camping trip offers a variety of offsite activities such as golfing, hiking, eating at a favorite restaurant, exploring local highlights, museums or shops.
 Onsite activities include potlucks, games, cards, crafts and gathering around the campfire for fun and fellowship.
 Come to a meeting to find out more!
 All are welcomed.
 Read More

 Pickleball: Salemtowne has an indoor court in the Towne Hall for year round play as well as two outdoor courts.

 Ping Pong: Ping pong tables are available for in the Towne Hall for residents’ use.
-A small group plays regularly several times a week.
+A small group plays regularly a couple times a week.

 Salemtowne Men’s Golf Club: The men in this club love to play golf all year round.
 Members pay yearly dues and volunteers from the membership organize the various activities that are offered.
 The regular season runs from the first Tuesday in April through mid-October.
 In addition to regular men’s day play, the Club offers almost daily golf activities as well as social activities.
 Read More